sanjusarank/Multi-Fruits-Ripness-Instance-Segementation-System/README.md

-# Multi-Fruit Ripeness Instance Segmentation System (IN PROGRESS)
+# Multi-Fruit Ripeness Instance Segmentation System

 The **Multi-Fruit Ripeness Instance Segmentation System** is a computer vision project designed to identify and classify the ripeness stages of six fruits:
 - **Orange**